nixworks/public/news/2008/03/13/README.md

 ##### Darfur Conflict
 ### [ Darfur Conflict: Chad's President Idriss Deby and Sudan's President Omar al-Bashir meet in Senegal to sign the Dakar Agreement, the sixth peace agreement in five years. ](/news/2008/03/13/darfur-conflict-chad-s-president-idriss-da-c-by-and-sudan-s-president-omar-al-bashir-meet-in-senegal-to-sign-the-dakar-agreement-the-sixth.md)
-_Context: Omar al-Bashir, peace, Idriss Deby, Sudan, Dakar Agreement, President of Chad, Senegal, Darfur Conflict, President of Sudan, Chad_
+_Context: Idriss Deby, Sudan, Omar al-Bashir, peace, Senegal, Chad, Darfur Conflict, Dakar Agreement, President of Chad, President of Sudan_

 ##### Canadian House of Commons
 ### [ The Canadian House of Commons extends the Canadian military mission in Afghanistan until 2011. ](/news/2008/03/13/the-canadian-house-of-commons-extends-the-canadian-military-mission-in-afghanistan-until-2011.md)
-_Context: Afghanistan, Canadian Armed Forces, Canadian House of Commons, military mission_
+_Context: military mission, Afghanistan, Canadian House of Commons, Canadian Armed Forces_

 ##### Mar Paulos Faraj Rahho
 ### [ The body of Mar Paulos Faraj Rahho, the Chaldean Catholic archbishop of Mosul who was kidnapped in Iraq on February 29, is found in a shallow grave close to the city. ](/news/2008/03/13/the-body-of-mar-paulos-faraj-rahho-the-chaldean-catholic-archbishop-of-mosul-who-was-kidnapped-in-iraq-on-february-29-is-found-in-a-shall.md)